-To clear up any confusion between the two, let's take a look at the differences between a webhook and an API and what kind of scenario each one is most appropriate.
+Both webhooks and APIs enable syncing and relaying data between two applications.
+However, both have different modus operandi and thus serve slightly different purposes.
+To clear up any confusion between the two, let's look at the differences between a webhook and an API and what kind of scenario each is most appropriate.

-In other words, an API is a messenger that delivers your request to the provider that you're requesting it from and then delivers the response back to you.
-On the other hand, Webhook, also called reverse API, web callback, or an HTTP push API is a way for an app to provide other applications with real-time information.
+In other words, an API is a messenger that delivers your request to the provider you're requesting it from and then responds to you.
+On the other hand, Webhook, also called reverse API, web callback, or an HTTP push API, is a way for an app to provide other applications with real-time information.
 It delivers data as an event happens or almost immediately.

 Webhooks are less resource-intensive because they save you time on constantly polling (checking) for new data.